Car Seats Series #2 : Direction – Rear facing vs Forward Facing Car Seats

 With the clip on the shoulder of the RideSafer vest, we’re able to keep that shoulder belt properly positioned on the child.
 Even if they move around some, that seat belt is going to track with them.

-I do want to mention at Safe Ride 4 kids, we have the Tummy Shield, which introduces seat belt safety for the pregnant mother.
+I also want to mention at Safe Ride 4 kids, we recommend the Tummy Shield.
+This introduces seat belt safety for the pregnant mother.
 That’s important because this vehicle’s seat belt system was never intended for pregnant moms.
 The Tummy Shield does a great job of applying these same principles of keeping the occupant in the car, contacting the strongest points of the body, spreading the crash forces out and doing everything that we can to help the mother ride down the crash without impacting the unborn child.

 We want to know, how long are you keeping your child rear facing?
 Share your comments below.